cbottrell/HPC_IPMU/README.md

 # Updates

 If you have any comments or suggestions for this goodie bag of tips and tricks, please send them my way (`connor.bottrell 'at' ipmu 'dot' jp`) with a description and I will consider adding them to the list.

+# Jupyter [notebook/lab]

+Jupyter notebook and jupyter lab are great interactive python working environments for streamlined code testing and file editing.
+For more info, check the jupyter website https://jupyter.org/.